CamStreamer/CamStreamerLib/doc/HttpServer.md

 ```

 > [!NOTE]
-> The `options` parameter contains the port which the created HttpServer listens on.
+> The `options` parameter contains the <b>port which the created HttpServer listens on</b>.
 Values mentioned in the example are default.

 ## Methods